kaoh/globalplatform/gpshell/src/gpshell.1.md

 * CDK (CPG 2.02)
 * ISK(D)

+# Tested Cards

+* Gemalto IDCore 3010
+* Oberthur CosmopoliC 32K (OP201)
+* CosmopoliC 64K V5.2 (GP211, SCP01, Impl05)
+* Axalto Cyberflex e-gate 32k (OP201)
+* GemXpresso R3.2 E64
+* IBM JCOP v2.2 41 (GP211)
+* IBM JCOP 31 (36k)
+* Palmera Protect V5
+* JTopV15
+* Nokia 6131 NFC Phone (GP211)
+* Axalto Cyberflex Access 64k
+* Gemalto Generations Flexible
+* Sm@rtCafe Expert 3.0
+* Tongfang420

+# Misc

+## About install_for_load and install

+For CosmopoliC 64K (tested on V5.2), you need to specify the Security Domain AID.
+For example,

+    install -file helloworld.cap -sdAID A000000003000000 -nvCodeLimit 4000

+For GemXpresso R3.2 E64, you need to specify the Security Domain AID (Card Manager AID).
+For example,

+    install -file helloworld.cap -sdAID A000000018434D00 -nvCodeLimit 4000

+## JCOP cards

+If you cannot authenticate to your card it might be not fused.
+In this case you need the transport key from the vendor.
+Execute the JCOP IDENTIFY command.

+select -aid A000000167413000FF
+Offset 14 (decimal) of the response has the pre-personalized state.
+00h is not fused (not personalized), 01h is fused.

+## CyberFlex cards

+For the Cyberflex you also need the CAP transformer (I believe this is a kind of obfuscator) which you must apply to the CAP file.
+Download it from http://www.trusted-logic.fr/down.php and use it.

 # BUGS

 JCOP 10

 :    install_for_load fails for unknown reason, so nothing can be installed.

+Some cards are not supporting the GET DATA command.
+This command is used by GPShell for retrieving the secure channel parameters.
+So you have to pass -scp 2 -scpimpl 0x15 to open_sc command.

 # AUTHOR